 - ¼ teaspoon black pepper

-- Place avocados, scallions, garlic, jalapeno, cilantro, lime juice, olive oil, ½ teaspoon salt, and black pepper into the bowl of a food processor.
+- Place lime or lemon juice, olive oil, avocados, garlic, jalapeno, cilantro, 3/4 teaspoon salt, and black pepper into the bowl of a food processor.
 Process 4-5 minutes or until creamy.
 Scrape down the bowl with a spatula a few times during the process.